aptech/docs/docs/CR-graphset.rst

 :func:`graphset` may be called between each graphic panel to be displayed.

-To change the default values of the global control variables, make the appropriate changes in the file ``pgraph.dec`` and to the procedure :func:`graphset`.
+To change the default values of the global control variables, make the appropriate changes in the file :file:`pgraph.dec` and to the procedure :func:`graphset`.